ietf-scitt/threat-model/THREAT-MODEL.md

 # INTRODUCTION

-This document provide the information about the threats that were considered for SCITT, and also discusses possible mitigation strategies.
-This will lead to defining the security requirements for the SCITT.
+This document provides the information about the threats that were considered for SCITT, and also discusses possible mitigation strategies.
+This will lead to defining the security requirements for the SCITT Architecture.

 It also clearly defines certain threats that are out of scope of the SCITT.

 # System Level Threats

-* Denial of Service
+* Denial of Service:

 An attacker may flood any part of SCITT Eco System that prohibits correct users from using the system.

-* Information Disclosure
+* Information Disclosure:

 A third party may be able to extract sesitive information from SCITT Eco System, example either from SCITT append only log or from receipts that are confidential.

-* Loss of Credentials
+* Loss of Credentials:

-An attacker may get access to the credentials of a specific actor and peforming its roles incorrectly.
-For example, A rogue actor getting access to auditor credentials and generating false audit reports for the SCITT Claims.
+An attacker may get access to the credentials of a specific actor and can perform its roles incorrectly.
+For example, a rogue actor getting access to auditor credentials and generating false audit reports for the SCITT Claims.

 # Component Level Threats